Astro-Eric/Astro-Eric.github.io/_pages/about.md

 Biography
 ======

 I was born and raised in the wonderful city of Shanghai.
 My childhood dream was to become an astronomer and it triggered my interest in Science when I was still a little boy.
-Before college, I went to high school at the No.2 High School of East China Normal University.
+Before college, I was at the No.2 High School of East China Normal University.
 Back then, I took part in Physics Competition and I was deeply impressed by the beauty of Physics.
 In my freshman and sophomore year I worked primarily with Professor [Chongjie Zhang](https://engineering.wustl.edu/faculty/Chongjie-Zhang.html) on empirical Reinforcement Learning.
 Later I worked closely with Professor [Simon Du](https://simonshaoleidu.com) and Professor [Maryam Fazel](https://people.ece.uw.edu/fazel_maryam/) on learning problems in Game Theory.

 Miscellaneous
 ======